Flood insurance is an important policy for most homeowners to have. But only about one in seven homeowners purchase this safety net.

-Unlike other kinds of insurance, it actually doesn’t pay to shop around for a better flood policy premium.
+Unlike other kinds of insurance, it actually doesn’t pay to shop around for a flood policy.

 “National Flood Insurance Program (NFIP) flood insurance rates do not differ from company to company or agent to agent.
 All policy premiums include certain fees and surcharges, so ask your agent about these when discussing a price quote.”— FloodSmart.gov

 Deductibles apply to all policies purchased through the NFIP.
-Be sure to ask about yours before purchasing a policy.
+Be sure to ask about your quoted deductible before purchasing a policy.

 Editor’s note: Coverage is available beyond the NFIP 250/100 limits, but you’ll have to get it on the private market.
 Private policies typically have a 14-day waiting period, with caps set at $500,000 for building and $250,000 for belongings.